silvenon/silvenon.com/_drafts/testing-react-and-redux-pt1.md

 part: true
 ---

 I started out with [Jest], then [Mocha], but when I found [AVA] it just knocked my socks off.
 The readme was hypnotizing, I couldn't stop reading.
 Some of the killer features are:

+  - tiny assertions --- instead of something like `expect().toBe()`, you can type `t.is()` :sunglasses:
+  - no globals, you import a single `test` module which does its magic
-  - [enhanced assertion messages] --- find out why your assertion failed from an ASCII diagram instead of reading boring text
+  - [enhanced assertion messages] --- find out why your assertion failed from a cool ASCII diagram
-  - the test name is generated from the file path + test name, so I can just separate tests in files and write short test names like `returns expected output`
+  - the test name is generated from the file path + test name, so I can just separate tests in files and write short test names like `'returns expected output'`
   - [todos] --- tests are the best place to write tasks
-  - [failing tests] --- if you have a known bug, but don't have time to fix it, you can write a failing test which won't break CI
+  - [failing tests] --- if you have a known bug, but don't have time to fix it yet, you can write a failing test which won't break CI
-  - [asserting errors] --- if an error is passed to `.ifError`, the assertion will fail with that error nicely printed
+  - asserting errors --- if an error is passed to `t.ifError()`, it will fail with a nicely printed stack trace

 They even built an [ESLint plugin], so you can catch errors earlier and keep your tests consistent.
 Read more about why using ESLint is smart in [my earlier post][Intro to ESLint].

+But you don't have to use AVA, you can map concepts in this series to your framework of choice.

 [AVA]: https://github.com/avajs/ava
 [Jest]: https://facebook.github.io/jest/